digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/domains/ethereum.rst

 ^^^^^^^^^^^^^^^^^

-If you want to manually deploy ``Sequencer.sol`` to your Ethereum network, the file ``<<canton-drivers/examples/e03-ethereum-sequencer/qbft-testnet/Sequencer.bin-runtime`` contains the compiled Solidity code you need to deploy.
+If you want to manually deploy ``Sequencer.sol`` to your Ethereum network, the file ``<<canton-drivers-release>>/examples/e03-ethereum-sequencer/qbft-testnet/Sequencer.bin-runtime`` contains the compiled Solidity code you need to deploy.
 For Besu, for example, you will need to specify the contents of ``Sequencer.bin-runtime`` in ``"code": "..."`` as documented `here <https://besu.hyperledger.org/stable/private-networks/how-to/configure/contracts>`_.
 This can also be seen in the ``generate-testnet.sh``.
-When code is added to the genesis block, the constructor is not used to initiate, so we need to do values instanced with``"storage": "..."``.
+When code is added to the genesis block, the constructor is not used to initiate, so we need to do values instanced with ``"storage": "..."``.

 Requirements for the Ethereum Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~